W. Terry Whalin has been a book acquisitions editor for over five years. The acquisitions editor is the first

 meaningful work."

---Jeanette Thomason, Editorial Director Waterbrook/ Random
+--Jeanette Thomason, former Editorial Director Waterbrook/

-House
+Random House

 "Traditional publishing is shrouded with mystery.
 Terry Whalin